samiitdh/SSL_Project/Instructions.md

 Modify add_individual.php to create a table "{unique_id}_timetable" table with columns "title" "description" "datetime" and "{unique_id}_events" with same columns as events.(unique_id of individual). - Taken by Sameer

 UPDATE "view_events.php"
-When "Add to timetable" is clicked for an event, it is added to {unique_id}_events table.
+When "Add to timetable" is clicked for an event, it is added to {unique_id}_events table. - Done by Sathvik

 UPDATE "home_student.php":
 This page has two html tables - Deadlines and My Events.
 Deadlines show the deadlines of the courses related to the individual (Except those from the {unique_id}_timetable) for that particular day.
 Every row has a "Mark as Done" button which adds a row to {unique_id}_timetable and wont be shown in the html table.
 My Events table shows the events from {unique_id}_events table with a delete button for every row which deletes the corresponding mysql row.